 The academic year is divided into two semesters of 15 weeks each.
 Each semester consists of a period of teaching, revision/directed learning and assessment.

-You acquire your skills through a mixture of lectures, seminars, workshops and tutorials.
-Appropriate teaching materials are made available to you through the University’s online e-learning system, SurreyLearn.
+You will gain your skills through a mixture of lectures, seminars, workshops and tutorials.
+We make appropriate teaching materials available to you through our online e-learning system, SurreyLearn.

-Practice rooms, edit suites, audio labs and self-study areas are available 24 hours a day, seven days a week.
+Practice rooms, edit suites and self-study areas are available 24 hours a day, seven days a week.
 Whether your classes are practical or theoretical, you will develop your skills through a combination of academic, theoretical and creative practice led by teaching staff who are qualified to approach topics from all points of view.